madKMC/Journal/README.md

-# My Journal
+# SoulScriptJournal

-A beautiful, secure journaling application built with Next.js, Supabase, and Tailwind CSS.
+A beautiful, secure journaling application built with Next.js, Supabase, and Tailwind CSS designed for your soul's expression and reflection.

 ## Features